 What Happens in a Psychedelic Integration Session?

-Through many psychedelic experiences I have come up with ways of guiding people both before and after psychedelic experiences.
+Because of my decades of psychedelic experiences I have come up with ways of guiding people both before and after these life changing experiences.
 I am not a shaman and do not seek that path.
 But I am a guide into these realms beyond the ordinary.
+A lot of people jump into psychedelic exploration in a very haphazard way.
+This can be quite counterproductive.
+The healing that you are seeking can turn into trauma if you don’t understand what you are doing with this work.

 Before the Journey